-The Dart spent hundreds of hours of development time in the Chrysler Group's state-of-the-art aero acoustic wind tunnel.
+The Dart spent more than 600 hours of development time in the Chrysler Group's state-of-the-art aero acoustic wind tunnel.
 As a result, designers optimized the car's front end for smooth airflow above, below and around the car without compromising styling or engine cooling requirements.
 Examples include the notch angle at the rear of the car, the shape of the rear taillamp applique and rear corners, all of which combine to improve aero performance without hurting the design aesthetics.
-In addition, work in the wind tunnel helped designers shape the mirrors for a significant improvement in aerodynamic performance.
-The result of this level of attention to detail is a drag coefficient of 0.285, among the best in the compact car segment.
+In addition, work in the wind tunnel helped designers aero shape the mirrors for a significant improvement in aerodynamic performance.

-The all-new Dodge Dart is the first Dodge vehicle to employ an active grille shutter system, which automatically closes the airflow through the lower intake when cooling is least needed, reducing drag roughly 3 to 5 percent when compared with a vehicle without an active grille shutter system.
+The all-new Dodge Dart is the first Dodge vehicle to employ an active grille shutter system, which automatically closes the airflow through the lower intake when cooling is least needed, reducing drag roughly 3 to 5 per cent when compared with a vehicle without an active grille shutter system.

 When the active grille shutters are closed, airflow is redirected around the front of the vehicle and down the sides, rather than through the vehicle, enhancing aero performance.
 Engine coolant temperature and vehicle speed determine whether the shutter is open or closed.
-For example, the shutter will close at highway speeds when less engine cooling is required and aerodynamic drag is most significant; the system will open when the car is in hot city driving, traveling up a hill or pulling a trailer.
+For example, the shutter will close at highway speeds when less engine cooling is required and aerodynamic drag is most significant; the system will open when the car is hot city driving, traveling up a hill or pulling a trailer.

 The 2013 Dodge Dart includes segment-exclusive underbody panels that run virtually stem to stern on the Dart's underbody and are more typically found on luxury vehicles.
-The belly panels are constructed of Mold-in-color (MIC) black composite and essentially cover 90 percent of the underbody.
+The belly panels are constructed of Mould-in-colour (MIC) black composite and essentially cover 90 per cent of the underbody.
 In addition to the aerodynamic benefits, the panels also serve to stop road noise from entering the passenger cabin.

-The extensive use of underbody treatments, including a stylized lower radiator close out panel that is positioned below the front fascia, front and rear tire spats, an engine belly pan, two mid-floor belly pans, a center diffuser and outboard diffusers, collectively reduce aerodynamic drag by 7 percent.
+The extensive use of underbody treatments, including a stylized lower radiator close out panel that is positioned below the front fascia, front and rear tire spats, an engine belly pan, two mid-floor belly pans, a centre diffuser and outboard diffusers, collectively reduce aerodynamic drag by 7 per cent.

-Fun-to-drive dynamics
+Fun-to-drive Dynamics